randomicon00/rust-ownership/README.md

 Understanding how the rust ownership model works, is, in other words, understanding how rust works.

 #TODO
-Adding 2 more examples of some of the shortcomings of rust.
+-Adding 2 more examples of some of the shortcomings of rust.
 Safety wise.
+-Add leaking memory and how to avoid memory it.